 At the level of compulsory education, the decline was statistically significant for all groups between 2011 and 2020.
 This is also true for upper secondary level, where only the rate for those of the second or subsequent generations does not change significantly.

 In the population with a migration background, this disparity is less extreme: in Lake Geneva region for example, the three education levels range from 27% to 38%.
-The level of upper secondary level dominates in three major regions and in each population group: in Espace Mittelland, in Eastern Switzerland and in Ticino (41%, 44% and 38% respectively).
-Conversely, tertiary education largely dominates in Zurich.
-In Lake Geneva region, in Northwest Switzerland and in Central Switzerland, the population with a migration background shows equal rates for upper secondary level and tertiary level education.
+The level of upper secondary level dominates in four major regions and in each population group: in Espace Mittelland, in Eastern Switzerland, in Central Switzerland and in Ticino (39%, 44%, 42% and 42% respectively).
+Conversely, tertiary education largely dominates in Zurich (48%).
+In Lake Geneva region and in Northwest Switzerland, the population with a migration background shows equal rates for upper secondary level and tertiary level education.